lizmat/articles/rakuast-for-early-adopters-4.md

 Picking local fruit
 -------------------
-In this example, we will collect all of the `=data` Rakudoc blocks from the source code, extract the text from tthat, and store that in a `@data` array, and show the contents of that array:
+In this example, we will collect all of the `=data` Rakudoc blocks from the source code, extract the text from that, and store that in a `@data` array, and show the contents of that array:
 ```
 my @data = CHECK {
     grep($*CU, { $_ ~~ RakuAST::Doc::Block && .type eq 'data' })